mweidner037/list-positions/README.md

 const position = source.createBetween(
   myList[index - 1].position,
   myList[index].position
+  // If the index is 0 or myList.length, the above behaves reasonably,
+  // since undefined defaults to PositionSource.FIRST or LAST.
 );
 myList.splice(index, 0, { char, position });
 // Or insert it into a database table, ordered map, etc.